-In addition to the unique and refined Carl Zeiss T coating, glittering and blur reduced color reproduction with the addition of superb resolution and clarity is a must have here.
+The unique and refined Carl Zeiss T anti-reflective coating minimizes reflection and colour reproduction with the addition of superb resolution and clarity.

-Appropriate optical performance is provided with the ultimate in design that you would expect from the Carl Zeiss lens, with an elegantly refined metal exterior that gives the lens an enviable look and a more pronounced sense of luxury.
+The trademark of these lenses is the superior contrast and resolution that can be selected from the zoom settings, coupled with an elegantly refined metal exterior that gives the lens an enviable look and a more pronounced sense of luxury.

 - High lens technology in a compact body.
 Filter Diameter (mm) - 55 mm

 - Optical Steady Shot image stabilization.
 Zeiss T anti-reflective coating

 - When using a flash, always remove the lens hood and shoot at least 1 m (3.3 feet) away from your...